sajidbuet/sajidbuet.github.io/content/authors/0424062379-Naved-Sadat-Yamin/_index.md

 ---
 # Display name

-title: Purbayan Das
+title: Naved Sadat Yamin

 # Full name (for SEO)
-first_name: Purbayan
+first_name: Naved Sadat Yamin
-last_name: Das
+last_name: 0424062379

-graduation_year:

 # Username (this should match the folder name)
 authors:
-  - purbayan-das
+  - 0424062379-Naved-Sadat-Yamin

 # Is this the primary user of the site?
 superuser: false

 # Role/position
 role: Masters Student

 # Organizations/Affiliations
 organizations: